For Gifted & High-Achieving Students

 - Preference for Older Playmates—chooses to be with older kids or adults

-- Perfectionism—needs to do things correctly the first time; expects a lot of him/herself
+- Perfectionism—needs to do things correctly the first time; expects a lot of themselves

 - Long Attention Span—demonstrates persistence; attends to areas of interest for long periods